martinemde/llm-self-portraits/README.md

-# llm-self-portraits
+# LLM Self-Portraits

-A collection of self portraits made my LLMs
+A collection of self portraits made by LLMs